Code Smell Long Method

 Reasons for the Problem

-Mentally, it is often harder to create a new method than to add to an existing one: "But it's just two lines, there's no use in creating a whole method just for that..."
+Mentally, it’s often harder to create a new method than to add to an existing one: “But it’s just two lines, there’s no use in creating a whole method just for that...”
 Which means that another line is added and then yet another, giving birth to a tangle of spaghetti code.

 As a rule of thumb, if you feel the need to comment on something inside a method, you should take this code and put it in a new method.
 Even a single line can and should be split off into a separate method, if it requires explanations.
 And if the method has a descriptive name, nobody will need to look at the code to see what it does.